U.S. Navy and Royal Australian Navy team up in the South China Sea

 |0

-This work, U.S. Navy and Royal Australian Navy team up in the South China Sea, by PO3 Nicholas Huynh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy and Royal Australian Navy team up in the South China Sea, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT